sarahyyx/paper1/Readme.md

 ## Installing

-The folloiwing installations are for \*nix-like systems.
+The following installations are for \*nix-like systems.
 This is currently tested in the following system: `Ubuntu 18.10`.

 For installation, first close this repository, and generate the virtual environment required for running the programs.